Mallabhum Institute of Technology: Academic programme

 The duration of all the above programs is four years.
 The syllabus and curriculum is structured by M.A.K.A.U.T{WBUT}.

 Admission procedure

 Admission to the courses happens on an annual basis.
 The number of seats allotted is based on the West Bengal Joint Entrance Examination (90% of the total intake) conducted by the Central Selection Committee Engineering and Technology.
 Through AIEEE entrance (10% of the total intake).

 Annual intake

-MIT has an annual intake of 360 students divided among the six branches as follows:
+MIT has an annual intake of 360 students divided among the five branches as follows: